yusdacra/nix-cargo-integration/README.md

 (alternatively, read options directly in `src/interface.nix` and `src/modules`)

 Examples can be found at [`examples`](./examples) directory.
+Also see the [discussions](https://github.com/yusdacra/nix-cargo-integration/discussions) for answers to possible questions.

 Important (mostly breaking) changes can be found in [`CHANGELOG.md`](./CHANGELOG.md).